rosxz/ankan/README.md

 # ankan
 Simple extension for chromium browsers to get japanese on new tabs.

-## List of objectives
-Since this extension is mainly for my own personal usage I can afford to be egoist and focus on my own needs, which not even I'm sure of, so I try to think of it as a project that will help me understand it's true meaning throughout it's own development.

-ankan should stay a relatively simple but powerful extension, providing various customization options but keeping the scope of features true to it's original intention.

-The main features the extension should undoutedbly have are:
--# ankan
-Simple extension for chromium browsers to get japanese on new tabs.

 ### What is ankan
 Due to the lack of quality of japanese learning related new tab extensions on the chrome webstore, I decided to create one myself, that would